terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 ### Example

-For our contract, we will expect a contract creator to supply the initial state in a JSON message:
+For our contract, you will expect a contract creator to supply the initial state in a JSON message:

 ```json
 {